 The state of Virginia has a flat Corporate Tax rate of 6.0% for all Corporate Income.
 For other business entities that are flow-thru entities, such as S Corporations, Partnerships, LLCs, etc., since it flows-thru to the individual level, there is no business tax on those entities.
 In other words, the tax is accessed on C Corporations.

-In addition to the Corporate Tax, the state of Virginia also imposes a Gross Receipts tax called the Business, Professional and Occupational License Tax (BPOL).
+Similar to Washington, the state of Virginia also imposes a Gross Receipts tax called the Business, Professional and Occupational License Tax (BPOL).
 The BPOL tax rate is levied locally per jurisdiction.
 Therefore, some jurisdiction may not have the tax.
-Depending on your jurisdiction and NAICS code, the tax ranges from.02% to .58% of Gross Receipts.
+Depending on your jurisdiction and NAICS code (industry your business is in), the tax ranges from.02% to .58% of Gross Receipts.

-Like many states, Virginia has multiple tax rates.
+Sales Tax – like many states, Virginia has multiple tax rates.
 One at the state level and another at the local level.
-The state rate is 5.30% the average local rate is .35% (total average rate for Virginia Sales Tax is 5.35%)
+The state rate is 5.30% the average local rate is .45% (total average rate for Virginia Sales Tax is 5.75%)

-The average property tax rate for residential property in the state of Virginia is 0.86%, making it an inexpensive place to own property.
+Property Taxes in Virginia – the average property tax rate for residential property in the state of Virginia is 0.87%, making it an inexpensive place to own property.